nezda/yawni/README.txt

 Yawni currently consists of 3 main modules:

-core/
+api/
-  Yawni Core: a pure Java standalone object-oriented interface to the WordNet database of lexical and semantic relationships.
+  Yawni WordNet API: a pure Java standalone object-oriented interface to the WordNet database of lexical and semantic relationships.

 data/
-  Yawni Data: Jar file containing the Princeton WordNet 3.0 data files, and derivative files to support efficient, exhaustive access to this information.
+  Yawni WordNet Data: Jar file containing the Princeton WordNet 3.0 data files, and derivative files to support efficient, exhaustive access to this information.

 browser/
-  Yawni Browser: A GUI browser of WordNet content using the Yawni API.
+  Yawni WordNet Browser: A GUI browser of WordNet content using the Yawni API.

 Quick Start

 Basic steps:
-  0) Install JDK 1.5 (or greater), Apache Maven 2.0.9 (or greater)
+  0) Install JDK 1.6 (or greater), Apache Maven 2.0.9 (or greater)
   1) Specify the following Apache Maven dependencies in your project XXX
   2) Start using the Yawni API!: all required resources are loaded on demand